Channel-Based Pricing for Retailers: Setting Prices on Different Channels

 A unified channel-based pricing strategy is more appropriate for omnichannel retailers.
 In short, omnichannel retailing is an integrated approach focused on bringing a seamless experience to your customers.
 An example of this approach would be a retailer that offers refunds for a price that the customer paid on any channel.

 We’ve seen how channel-based pricing works.
-Now, we’re going to talk about the benefits of a properly applied channel-based pricing strategy, and about what difficulties and challenges you might encounter in the process.
+Now, we’re going to talk about the benefits of a properly applied channel-based pricing strategy, and what difficulties and challenges you might encounter in the process.
 Do have in mind, though, that even though challenges appear there are tools like Price2Spy which can make your life easier.
 But, more on that later.